The Flying Dutchman (horse)

 The Flying Dutchman (1846–1870) was an English Thoroughbred racehorse and sire.
 He raced for four seasons between 1848 and 1851, winning all but one of his fifteen races, including The Derby and the St Leger.
-On his final racecourse appearance he defeated Voltigeur in what was probably the most celebrated match race in the history of British thoroughbred racing, known as The Great Match.
+On his final racecourse appearance, he defeated Voltigeur in a match race known as The Great Match.
 He went on to be a success at stud both in Britain and France, where he died in 1870.
-The Flying Dutchman was regarded by experts as one of the greatest British racehorses of the nineteenth century.
+In an 1886 poll of experts by The Sporting Times, The Flying Dutchman was ranked the sixth-best British racehorse of the nineteenth century.

 Background

 The Flying Dutchman, bred at Kirkleatham in Yorkshire, was a dark bay or "brown" horse standing 15.3 hands high.
 He had a strong back, deep shoulders, powerful hindquarters, good bone, and was a bit "over at the knee" (as were many of his offspring).
-The roman-nosed animal also had an exceptional stride, a quiet temper and a "fiery eye".
+He was described as having a long stride, a quiet temper, and a "fiery eye".

 The Flying Dutchman was by Bay Middleton, who won every race in his two seasons on the turf until he was retired due to a problem with one of his forelegs.
 During that time, the colt won the Riddleton Stakes, the Bruton Street Stakes, the 2,000 Guineas, the Buckhust Stakes at Ascot, the Grand Duke Michael Stakes, The Derby (against Gladiator, Venison and Slane), and his final race, a match against and Muezzin.
 Bay Middleton was by Sultan, winner of the Derby, and out of The Oaks winning mare Cobweb.
 Bay Middleton also sired Aphrodite (winner of the 1,000 Guineas), The Hermit (2000 Guineas), Andover (Derby), and Fly By Night.
 As a broodmare-sire, he produced Ellen Middleton, and dams of Wild Dayrell, Saunterer, Mainstone, Sunbeam, and Mainbrace.
 He was the Leading sire in Great Britain and Ireland in 1844 and 1849.

 The Flying Dutchman was out of the 15-hand mare Barbelle.
 She was by the stallion Sandbeck, who won the 1823 Club Stakes at Doncaster and 1824 York's Fitzwilliam Stakes, and produced the colt Redshank.
 Her other offspring included Van Tromp (by Lanercost), who was quite successful on the turf and at stud.
 His success led to Lord Eglinton's decision to agree to purchase any of her future foals £1,000.
 He thus became the owner of Barbelle's 1846 colt foal.
 The Flying Dutchman was sent into training with John Fobert at Middleham.